praveenpankaj/spatio-temporal-segmentation/README.md

 ## Requirements

-A `requirements.txt` file is recommended for specifying the necessary Python packages.
-Based on the HiPC_Final.pdf and typical deep learning tasks, the following packages are likely required (this is an *example*, please verify using the notebook):
+The following [requirements.txt](requirements.txt) file is recommended for specifying the necessary Python packages.
+Based on the notebook, please update the requirements based on your needs.